SmBito/Artificial_Intelligence_Projects/README.md

 # Artificial Intelligence Projects
-some practical applications of my previous studied in the field of data science
+Some practical applications of my previous studied in the field of data science